SaiKrishnaMohan7/Playground/Books/CompSci/ComputerNetwork-TopDownApproach/Chapter-2/Chapter-2-ApplicationLayer.md

 - Proxy servers, network caches and CDNs, same basic concept, cater to a request on behalf of the server
 - Typically bought and maintained by ISP (Uni)
 - eases congestion of hte access link for smaller ISPs like unis

+#### Conditional GET

+- Cached object maybe stale, if so, get from server
+  - HTTP Method should be GET
+  - `If-modified-since:` header line is included
+- Think about normal interaction with web server, hits a cache a miss happens
+  - Cache sends req to server, server responds with `Last-Modified:` header set
+  - Cache forwards res to client and saves the object locally with the `Last-Modified:` header
+  - When same object requested after a while, couple of days, the cache checks with server if objected saved locally is cached by setting the `If-modified-since: <valueOf Last-ModifiedHeader FromWhenCacheRequestedObjFromServer>`
+    - if not stale, server responds with `304 Not Modified` with no body (so way quicker), the cache responds with the saved obj to the client
+    - if stale then the usual thing happens

+## DNS - Domain Name System

+- Is a distributed DB implemented as:
+  - A hierarchy of servers, Domain Name Servers
+  - App layer protocol that determines rules to access the info on the DB
+    - DNS protocol runs over UDP, port 53, running Berkley Internet Name Domain (BIND)
+      - DNS protocol is also implemented as a client-server application with the client side running on teh user's host and the server side on a DNS server
+      - When the user tries to access a WebPage on some server, the browser extracts the hostname and passes it to the client side of DNS which then contacts a DNS server to get the IP address of the server
+      - Once IP is received, our TCP hanshake story begins
+- Other than hostname to IP translation, DNS provides follwing services:
+  - **_Hostname Aliasing_**
+    - Most hostnames that we encounter today are mnemonic, easier to remember (have a sort of ring to it), these are called **Alias Hostnames**
+    - A host can have more than 1 Alias hostname that point to a **Canonical Hostname**
+      - say us-east-1.relay.cloud.spicycurry.com is the canonical hostname that spicycurry.com and www.spicycurry.com point to
+    - DNS can be invoked to get the canonical hostname and the IP address of the server
+  - **_Mail Server Aliasing_**
+    - Web server and mail server can have the same Alias hostname (MX record)
+  - **_Load Distribution_**
+    - In the real world we have replicated webservers (multiple pods, containers or VMs), each with its own IP address
+    - DNS can cycle through (round robin) these IP addresses when replying to the client DNS of the user host
+- Interesting this: [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS); maybe this is how my iphone is able to play music on WiFi connected speaker.
+Maybe when we enable Local Network for an app like Spotify, some sort of muliticast query action happens and the IP of the speaker is known for streaming music?
+Maybe...

+### How DNS works